brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

   return doc;
 };
 ```
 The above 3 lines of code a quite terse but extremely powerful.
 Sometimes it helps to do a bit of debugging.
 Logging data to the console is helpful.
-In order to log the conetents of a document we have a helper function __"JSON.stringify"__ an example of logging the documents passed into and out of the search function is provided below.
-If you would like to add in some logging to our search function cut and paste the code below into the __"findCustomer"__ function.
+In order to log the contents of a document we have a helper function __"JSON.stringify"__.
+An example of logging the documents passed into and out of the search function is provided below.
+If you would like to add some logging to our search function cut and paste the code below into the __"findCustomer"__ function.

 ```js
 exports = async function( aSearchDoc ){